f5devcentral/kojot-acme/README.md

 <br />

 Why **Kojot**?
-Often pronounce "koyot", this ia a word for "coyote" that has origins in Czech, Hungarian, Polish, and Serbo-Croatian languages.
+Often pronounce "koyot", this is a word for "coyote" that has origins in Czech, Hungarian, Polish, and Serbo-Croatian languages.
 But most important, the most famous coyote you may know, Wile E. Coyote, was a great consumer of ACME services, so the name checks out. ;)

 <br />